-The simulation setup that we consider for our experiment is as shown in figure 8.
-This network has 10 edge nodes and a total of 10 core interfaces from 3 core routers.
+The simulation setup that we consider for our experiment is as shown in Figure 8.
+This network has 10 edge nodes and a total of 14 core interfaces from 3 core routers.
 Each edge node can accept a maximum of 10 connections from each group when sending at lower bound rate.
 As there are 10 edge nodes, a total of 150 Mbps might enter the transit network at a time.
-Since there are 10 interior interfaces, we configure each interface with 15 Mbps on average.
+Also, since there are 14 interior interfaces, we configure each interface with 11 Mbps (approx.) on average.